kheller18/aws-lex-robo-advisor/README.md

 ## 2. Usage

   After cloning the repository locally, you'll need to have the packages listed in [Installation](#1-installation) installed on your machine.
-  After all of these are installed, please refer to the [Deployment](#6-deployment) section for instructions on how to view or edit the notebook.

 ## 3. License